McDonaghMichael/PowerPulse/README.md

 ## Getting Started
 To get started with PowerPulse, follow these steps:

-Clone this repository to your local machine: bash
+1. Clone this repository to your local machine:
-Copy code
 ```git clone https://github.com/your-username/powerpulse-fitness-app.git```
 Navigate to the project directory:
 bash